 Lesson #2: Follow Your Own Advice

 “The loudest one in the room is the weakest one in the room.”

 Frank said this to Huey Lucas, his brother, after seeing him hanging out with Nicky Barnes, “one of the biggest heroin dealers in the country,” a 1977 New York Times Magazine article titled “Mister Untouchable” stated.
-Nicky is known as being arrogant and living a flamboyant lifestyle.
-In the movie Huey had taken on Nicky’s flamboyant way of dress and his haughty demeanor.
+Nicky is known as being arrogant and living an extravagant lifestyle.
+In the movie, Huey had taken on Nicky’s colorful way of dress and his arrogant demeanor.

 There is so much to learn from this quote alone.
 It goes hand in hand with the phrase, “the more you talk, the less you know.”
 Usually, it’s the people who are the weakest who makes the most noise.

-The message here is to remember to take your own advice, which is not always easy to do if you’re not paying attention.
+The message here is for one to remember to take their own advice, which is not always easy to do if a person is not paying attention.
 I am sure we all have an instance to which we forgot to take our own advice.

 Lesson #3: The Love of Money